Haoxin01/ML_Nanoplastics_MPNs_SERS/README.md

 2. Human-biult non-plastic samples
 3. mixture plastic samples: PS_PMMA, PS_PE, PS_PLA
-4. Unseen plastic samples: PS, PMMA, PE, PLA in tap water,  PS, PMMA, PE, PLA in lake water The original data is stored in the `original_data` folder for the reference.
+4. Unseen plastic samples: PS, PMMA, PE, PLA in tap water,  PS, PMMA, PE, PLA in lake water
 ### Data category
 The data used in this work is divided into several categories, including sample data, regression data and mixture data.
 ### Data augmentation